-- Level 1 inputs are quoted market prices (unadjusted) in active markets for identical instruments that can be accessed at the measurement date. - Level 2 inputs are inputs, other than quoted prices included in Level 1, that are observable for the asset or liability, either directly or indirectly.
+- Level 1 inputs are quoted market prices (unadjusted) in active markets for identical instruments that can be accessed at the measurement date. - Level 2 inputs are inputs, other than quoted prices included in Level 1, that are observable for the asset or liability, either directly or indirectly; - Level 3 inputs are unobservable inputs for the asset or liability.